 Treating A Severely Overwatered Hydrangea

-The more signs you see, the more likely that your plant has developed root rot.
+The more signs of overwatering you see, the more likely your plant has developed root rot.

 The good news is that treating an overwatered hydrangea takes just a few simple steps.